Epoxy Coating vs Polyurethane Coating?

-Both epoxy and polyurethane coatings are used in industrial settings across the globe.
+Both epoxy coating and polyurethane coating are used in industrial and commercial settings across the globe.
 Both types of products offer their own set of advantages and considerations, which can make choosing between the two difficult.
-So here are some facts about both types of finishes to help you decide which is best for your location, epoxy or polyurethane:

 - Polyurethane is great for abrasion resistance.
 However, it has trouble bonding to concrete surfaces.

-- Both epoxy floors and polyurethane floor coatings can be installed with a matte or high shine finish.
+- Polyurethane coatings can be installed with a matte or high shine finish.

-- In the end, both epoxy and polyurethane are great products.
-Both serve a distinct purpose and actually need to be installed together!
+In the end, both epoxy flooring and polyurethane coating are great products.
+Both serve a distinct purpose and actually epoxy and urethane should be installed together!

-From the points listed above, you realize it is best to use epoxy as a repair, patch and build coat to hide imperfections in the concrete.
-Then you want to sand the epoxy and install a coat of polyurethane as a protective wear surface over the epoxy coating.
+Polyurethane on epoxy is actually one of the best things you can do for your industrial floors and facilities.
+Epoxy is best used as a repair, patch and build coat to hide imperfections in the concrete.
+Then you want to sand the epoxy and install a coat of polyurethane coating as a protective wear surface over top of the epoxy coating.

 By utilizing epoxy and polyurethane together, you’ll optimize your industrial and commercial floors to the maximum.
 Not only that, but you’ll also save money, time and productivity as well.